Frequently Asked Questions

 Policies vary on a country-by-country basis.
 Masks or face coverings are required to be worn on public transportation and indoor public spaces at the very minimum in most countries.
 You will receive more information about face coverings and other local guidance during your program orientation.

-Do I need to budget extra money for testing, housing, supplies for COVID-19?
+Do I need to budget extra money for testing, housing, and supplies for COVID-19?

-If required, costs for housing and other expenses during any self-isolation/quarantine period, prior to the program start date, are also the responsibility of the student.
-If self-isolation/quarantine is required during your program dates, the cost of housing is included in the program costs paid by GEO.
+If required, costs for housing and other expenses during any isolation or quarantine period, prior to the program start date, are also the responsibility of the student.
+If isolation or quarantine is required during your program dates, the cost of housing is included in the program costs paid by GEO.

 Please note: If required to stay in a quarantine hotel that is provided by the state or government upon arrival, this may incur additional costs—speak to an advisor to learn more about specific location requirements.

 Will I receive a refund if my program is canceled?